digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

       title: JSON Ledger API HTTP endpoints

-Congratulation, You have successfully started  JSON API.
+Congratulations, You have successfully started  JSON API.

 .. _start-http-service:

-.. note:: Your JSON API service should never be exposed to the internet.
+.. note:: Your JSON API service should never be exposed to the Internet.
 When running in production the JSON API should be behind a `reverse proxy, such as via NGINX <https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/>`_.

 HTTP API Advanced configuration
 ===================

-The full set of configurable options that can be specified via config file is listed below
+The full set of configurable options that can be specified via config file is listed below:

 .. code-block:: none